lrwyatt/Research-Project-Workshops-2017/README.md

-# Research-Project-Workshops-2017
+# Research Project Workshops
-Files and exercises for the 2017 RPW series
+All of the lessons and exercises for the Research Project Workshops (RPW) series can be accessed here: XXX